 - Tunisair is the national airline of Tunisia.
 It offers services to destinations across Africa, Europe, and the Middle East, as well as a single flight to North America (Montréal).

-- Air Zimbabwe flies between key Zimbabwean destinations including Harare, Bulawayo, Kariba and Victoria Falls.
-It also connects to Johannesburg and Lusaka.
+- Air Zimbabwe flies between three key Zimbabwean destinations: Harare, Bulawayo, and Victoria Falls.
+It also connects to Johannesburg and Dar es Salaam.